 Unless you’re a state dignitary, it’s not often that a visit abroad comes with ceremonies replete with a mariachi band, dances, and banquet meals – but that’s how Jackson Hole High School students and teachers were welcomed in Tlaxcala.

-Tlaxcala is Mexico’s smallest state, about two hours east of the capital, Mexico City, and the region where the majority of Jackson’s Latino community trace their roots.
+Tlaxcala is Mexico’s smallest state, about two hours east of the capital, Mexico City, and the region where the majority of Jackson’s Latino community traces its roots.
 The capital of the state, also named Tlaxcala, officially became Jackson’s sister city last year.

 “We’re looking at trying to develop a more inclusive school.
 You know, as much progress as the district has made, when I look at our lunchrooms or our hallways, it’s very divided between Anglo groups and Latino groups,” Brazil said.
 “So, I’m really trying to figure out a way that we can, in a more student-centered way and in an informal way, try to break those barriers down.”